yusuphjoluwasen/InnovateARFood/README.md

       3) arUSDZLink: A URL to the 3D AR model of the food (USDZ format).
       4) price: The price of the food item.
       5)
-ii. clientID: unique client id generated from the business portal
+ii. clientId: unique client id generated from the business portal

 ## Requirements
 - iOS 16.0 or later